Skip to main content

 More Search Options

-Dr. Herring's popular and best-selling textbook is now in its second edition, published by Elsevier/Saunders in the Spring, 2011.
-The fundamental text adds new content and expands subject matters not touched upon on by the website.
+Dr. Herring's popular and best-selling textbook is now in its second edition, published by Elsevier/Saunders.
+The fundamental text added new content and expanded subject matter not touched upon on by the website.
 The book also links to 50 interactive quizzes and tutorials that reinforce the text’s contents, which are available on StudentConsult.com, Elsevier’s website for students, with purchase of the text.

 Radiologist Named Top Doc by Philadelphia magazine